New Methods for Handling Singular Sample Covariance Matrices: The mean conjugate estimator under Ewens measure

-Let $\mathcal{S}_m$ be the set of permutations of the set $[m]$.
-The Ewens measure is a probability measure in the set of permutations that depends on a parameter $\theta>0$.
+Let $S_m$ be the set of permutations of the set $[m]:=\{1,2,\ldots,m\}$.
+For each permutation $\sigma\in S_m$, by cycle decomposition, $\sigma$ can be viewed as the disjoint union of cycles of varying lengths.
+The Ewens measure is a probability measure on the set of permutations that depends on a parameter $\theta>0$.
 In this measure, each permutation has a weight proportional to its total number of cycles.
-More specifically, for each permutation $\sigma$ from $\mathcal{S}_m$ its probability is equal to
+More specifically, for each permutation $\sigma$ in $S_m$ its probability is equal to

-where $\theta >0$ and $K(\sigma)$ is the number of cycles in $\sigma$.
+where $\theta >0$ and $\#\text{cycl}(\sigma)$ is the number of cycles in $\sigma$.
 The case $\theta=1$ corresponds to the uniform measure.
 This measure has recently appeared in mathematical physics models (see e.g. \cite{3} and \cite{9}) and one has only recently started to gain insight into the cycle structures of such random permutations.